Bennett’s Patch and White’s Paddock

 When to visit

 Opening timesPedestrian access at all times.
 Access to car park, cafe and facilities during publicised event days only.
-Please check our event listings for dates:

 Best time to visitMarch to October